 A Foundation Of Financial Fairness

-Child support and spousal support (also known as alimony) are extremely important parts of the divorce process.
-The law attempts to achieve a fair result for everyone involved.
+Establishing spousal support (also known as alimony) is an extremely important part of the divorce process, and the law attempts to achieve a fair result for everyone involved.

-At our law firm, we take the time to make sure you understand the likely outcomes of your case from the very beginning so there are no surprises along the way.
-New Jersey Supreme Court-Certified Matrimonial Attorney Robin Jill Schneider has more than 30 years of experience helping people in Middlesex, Monmouth and Ocean counties in New Jersey work through complex support issues.
+At the Robin Jill Schneider law firm, I take the time to make sure that you understand the likely outcomes of your case from the very beginning so there are no surprises along the way.
+I am New Jersey Supreme Court-certified matrimonial law attorney Robin Jill Schneider, and I have more than 40 years of experience helping people in Middlesex, Monmouth and Ocean counties in New Jersey work through complex support issues.

 Determining Spousal Support

 Although New Jersey does not use a specific formula for determining alimony, judges consider several statutory factors, including the following: